cvs-health/android-compose-accessibility-techniques/doc/interactions/CustomFocusIndicators.md

 # Custom Focus Indicators
 By default, all standard Android control types have focus indicators which display when keyboard focus is on a control.
 However, the default focus indicators are generally low-contrast, which makes the focussed control very hard to identify for keyboard users with low vision.
-Applying custom focus indicators is one way to better support those users in accordance with the WCAG 2 [Success Criterion 2.4.7 Focus Visible](https://www.w3.org/TR/WCAG21/#focus-visible) and the WCAG 2.2 [Success Criterion 2.4.13 Focus Appearance](https://www.w3.org/TR/WCAG22/#focus-appearance) (Level AAA).
+Applying custom focus indicators is one way to better support those users in accordance with the WCAG [Success Criterion 2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) and [Success Criterion 2.4.13 Focus Appearance](https://www.w3.org/TR/WCAG22/#focus-appearance) (Level AAA).

-(Note that using the default focus indicator is in technical conformance with WCAG 2.2 [Success Criterion 2.4.13 Focus Appearance](https://www.w3.org/TR/WCAG22/#focus-appearance) (Level AAA), but it provides a poor user experience for keyboard users.)
+(Note that using the default focus indicator is in technical conformance with WCAG [Success Criterion 2.4.13 Focus Appearance](https://www.w3.org/TR/WCAG22/#focus-appearance) (Level AAA), but it provides a poor user experience for keyboard users.)

 There are three major techniques available to customize the focus indicators for controls: